nkchenjx/jcfit/Readme.txt

 The fitting time of each iterature is scaled with the number of parameters and the accuracy of the fitting.
 Each parameter is searched one by one within its boundaries.
 Thus a P^N question is reduced to PN with a cost of losing space coverage.

-The code can be changed to fit multiple curves globally by introduce different models or a model calls different parameters. an example can be find at:
+The code can be changed to fit multiple curves globally by introducing different modles for different curves using the same parameters.

+An example can be find at:

 Juvinch R. Vicente, Ali Rafiei Miandashti, Kurt Sy Piecco, Joseph R. Pyle, Martin E. Kordesch, Jixin Chen*, Single-Particle Organolead Halide Perovskite Photoluminescence as a Probe for Surface Reaction Kinetics.
 ACS Applied Matierals & Interfaces, 2019, 11(19), 18034-18043.